SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/README.md

-### 2.4 Understanding implementation of the recommendation service
+### 2.4 Understanding the implementation of the recommendation service

-Recommendation service implements RAG pattern using Semantic Kernel SDK.
+The recommendation service implements RAG patterns using the Semantic Kernel SDK.
 The details of the implementation are captured in the Jupyter notebook in the folder miyagi/sandbox/usecases/rag/dotnet.
-You can open the notebook in VSCode and run the cells to understand step by step details of how the Recommendation Service is implemented.
-Pay special attention to how RAG pattern is implemented using Semantic Kernel.
+You can open the notebook in VSCode and run the cells to understand the step-by-step details of how the recommendation service is implemented.
+Pay special attention to how the RAG pattern is implemented using the Semantic Kernel.
 Select kernel as .NET Interactive in the top right corner of the notebook.

-### 2.5 Run miyagi frontend locally
+### 2.5 Run Miyagi Frontend locally

 1. Open a new terminal: Terminal -> New Terminal (or Ctrl + Shift + `)
-2. Change folder to miyagi/ui/typescript
+2. Change the folder to miyagi/ui/typescript.
-3. Run the following command to install the dependencies
+3. Run the following command to install the dependencies:

     ```
      npm install --global yarn